Acoustic lights

 Aural noise effects

-Affect the hearing directly, e.g. blast trauma.
+Aural noise effects directly affect the hearing, e.g. acoustic trauma.
 These hardly ever occur in everyday office life, but they are an important issue in occupational safety, e.g. during construction work.

 Extra-aural noise effects

-Are a stress reaction to an excessively high noise level, which manifests itself in reduced performance, for example, but also affects health.
-These occur most frequently in everyday office life.
+Extra-aural noise effects are a stress reaction to an excessive noise level, which manifests itself in reduced performance, for example, but also affects health.
+These occur most frequently in everyday office life, which makes the use of acoustic luminaires interesting.

 Cocktail party effect